13 Authentic Mexican Bread Recipes to Bake at Home

 13 Authentic Mexican Bread Recipes

-Get the recipes by clicking on the links in the first paragraph of the descriptions of each delicious Mexican sweet bread below.
+Get the recipes by clicking on the links in the first paragraph of the descriptions of each delicious Mexican bread below.

 1. Mantecadas

-Mexican mantecada with the red liner removed
+Mexican mantecada with the red liner removed on a white table.
+Behind there are three blurry mantecadas.

 Considered a staple pan dulce in Mexico, they look like cupcakes, but their texture is similar to a muffin.
 They come in various flavors, with vanilla being the most traditional and popular.